usdot-jpo-ode/jpo-cvdp/docs/configuration.md

 ## ODE Kafka Interface

+- `privacy.topic.producer` : The Kafka topic name where the PPM will write the filtered BSMs.

 - `privacy.topic.consumer` : The Kafka topic name used by the Operational Data Environment (or other BSM JSON producer) that will be consumed by the PPM.
 The source of the data stream to be filtered by the PPM.

-- `privacy.topic.producer` : The Kafka topic name where the PPM will write the filtered BSMs.
+- `privacy.consumer.timeout.ms` : The amount of time the consumer blocks (or waits) for a new message.
+If a message is received before this time has elapsed it will be processed immediately.

 - `group.id` : The group identifier for the PPM consumer.
 Consumers label themselves with a consumer group name, and each record published to a topic is